tuist/handbook/handbook/community/swift-stories.md

 ## Overview

 The list of subscribers is managed by our self-hosted instance of [Listmonk](https://listmonk.app) at [lists.tuist.dev](https://lists.tuist.dev).
-People can subscribe through the from at [tuist.dev/newsletter](https://tuist.dev/newsletter), and they can unsubscribe at any time by clicking the link at the bottom of the newsletter.
+People can subscribe through the form at [tuist.dev/newsletter](https://tuist.dev/newsletter), and they can unsubscribe at any time by clicking the link at the bottom of the newsletter.

 Issues are also available through the web (e.g. [tuist.dev/newsletter/issues/1](https://tuist.dev/newsletter/issues/1)), and the [Atom](https://tuist.dev/newsletter/atom.xml) and [RSS](https://tuist.dev/newsletter/rss.xml) feeds.